boxpositron/with-context-mcp/.opencode/command/sync-notes.md

 agent: general
 ---

 Use the `sync_notes` tool to bidirectionally synchronize documentation files.
-Files matching .withcontextignore patterns will be moved between locations (deleted from source after successful copy).
+Files are synced based on delegation rules configured in `.withcontextconfig.jsonc` and moved between locations (deleted from source after successful copy).

+**Prerequisites:**

+- `.withcontextconfig.jsonc` must exist (run `/setup-notes` first if not)
+- Configuration defines which files are delegated to vault vs local

 **Tool Priority:**
 First try to use the WithContext plugin's `sync_notes` tool.
 If not available, fallback to the with-context MCP server's `sync_notes` tool.

+**Step 1: Check for configuration**
+The tool will automatically check if `.withcontextconfig.jsonc` exists.
+If not, it will prompt you to run `/setup-notes` first.

-**Step 1: Preview what will be synced**
+**Step 2: Preview what will be synced**
 Call sync_notes with dry_run: true to see which files will be moved in each direction.

-**Step 2: Perform the sync**
+**Step 3: Perform the sync**
 Call sync_notes without dry_run to execute the bidirectional sync.

-**Step 3: Report results**
+**Step 4: Report results**
 Provide a summary of:

 - Total files synced successfully